 LGPS funds require various pieces of personal data provided by both the individual member and their employer in order to administer the pension scheme.
 This data includes, but is not limited to, names, addresses, National Insurance numbers and salary details which are required to maintain scheme records and calculate member benefits.

 On occasion, LGPS funds are required to share personal data with third parties in order to meet regulatory and government requirements, to gather necessary information for the accurate payment of member benefits and to ensure scheme liabilities are met.
 Each fund’s privacy notice will set out who they share data with; this is likely to include bodies such as scheme employers, fund actuaries, auditors and HMRC.

 Asking for your data to be deleted

-The GDPR provides individuals with the ‘right to be forgotten’ in certain limited circumstances.
+The DPA provides individuals with the ‘right to be forgotten’ in certain limited circumstances.
 However, in practical terms the exercise of this right in relation to LGPS funds is limited as the deletion of data can prevent the fund from carrying out its duties.
 LGPS funds are required to process personal data to comply with legal obligations under pension legislation, therefore, the ‘right to be forgotten’ is unlikely to apply to data held by LGPS funds.